 - salt and fresh cracked black pepper

 - Leftover slaw stored in the refrigerator will stiffen due to the bacon grease.
-Bring the slaw to room temperature or heat it briefly in the microwave before serving.
+Bring the slaw to room temperature or heat it briefly in the microwave or in a frying pan before serving.

 Make it your own ~